Memorable Irish characters in Diana Gabaldon's books

 4) Father Michael FitzGibbons, abbot of Inchcleraun monastery, Ireland.
 The abbot is a decent man (despite his desire to get Jamie involved in the Jacobite scheme), with a curiosity about the natural world that I was surprised to see in a priest.

 5) Jeffries, the Dunsanys' coachman in VOYAGER.
 Besides Jamie, and Lord and Lady Dunsany, he's the only other eyewitness to the death of the Eighth Earl of Ellesmere.
-I wonder if we'll see him again in a future book?

 6) Aloysius O'Shaughnessy Murphy.
 Ship's cook aboard the Artemis, in VOYAGER.
 He makes a truly memorable (or should we say infamous?) turtle soup! <g>